CarInsurance.com Insights

 Vermont’s crime rates are also among the lowest in the country, reducing the risk of vehicle theft and vandalism.
 The state also has a relatively low rate of uninsured motorists, which helps keep costs down for law-abiding drivers.

-The table below shows the 25 cheapest U.S. car insurance cities in 2025.
+The table below shows the 25 cheapest U.S. car insurance cities.

 Rank City, state Annual premium